· Subject Deep Dives · 11 min read

 Family Law: More Tested Than You Think

-Family law appears on the MEE, many state bar exams, and the NextGen bar exam.
+Family law appears on the legacy MEE, many state bar exams, and the NextGen UBE.
 It blends property, contract, and constitutional law principles into a distinct area that rewards systematic analysis.
-Many students skip it -- which means you can pick up easy points by preparing well.

 Build your study materials: Explore our Family Law outline templates covering marriage, divorce, custody, and community property.